 - 1. Sentence Administration Regional Manager. - 2.
 General Manager of the Correctional Centre. - 3.
-State Manager, Sentence Administration. - 4.
-Director, Statewide Administration of Sentences & Orders in Head Office.
+Regional Commander. - 4.
+Executive Director, Office Statewide Administration of Sentences & Orders in Head Office. - 5.
+Police - The police station closest to where it is suspected the offender may reside. - A brief outline of the circumstances and their power to arrest an offender under S102 to 104 of the Act should be provided to them.